 Good Death:

-If at all possible, I want to die in my sleep, even if it means I don’t live quite as long.
+If at all possible, I want to die in my sleep, even if it means I don’t live as long.

 I want to stay in my own home (goal) until I die, unless and until that creates a burden for my children (value).
 I have put a copy of my living will on the refrigerator (strategy).